Gekinzen/zen_barebone_alpha_development/README.md

 proper Wayland-overlay password prompt, and on-the-fly dark mode toggle synced across GTK3/4/libadwaita apps.

-> **v6.16.4.12.9.10 note** — Modori ("return / coming back").
-After
+> **Modori is now the stable channel.** After the Tategaki vertical-bar
-> the Tategaki vertical-bar attempt hit three startup-blocking parser
+> attempt hit three startup-blocking parser errors and a broken
-> errors and a broken empty-bar render, we rolled the bar code back
+> empty-bar render, we rolled the bar code back to the proven
-> to the proven Tachiagari .7.1 base.
-Modori then added back ONLY
+> Tachiagari .7.1 base.
+Modori then added back only the narrowly
-> the narrowly-scoped, low-risk fixes that solved real user-reported
+> scoped, low-risk fixes that solved real user-reported bugs, plus
-> bugs, plus shipped a series of UX-completeness drops:
+> shipped a series of UX-completeness drops:
 >
 > - **Smart-contrast theme engine** that detects light vs dark
 >   backgrounds and auto-adjusts foreground tones to ensure readable